KevinBatdorf/wp-xeet/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Say goodbye to bulky iFrames!
-Embed a static Tweet/Xeet and save 500kb page load!
+Embed x.com Tweets without an iframe.
+No more cookies and save 500kb from your page load!

 == Description ==

-The standard Tweet, or Xeet, loads in 500kb of client-side JavaScript.
-By pre-rendering the embed statically beforehand, you save 500kb of page load.
+The standard Tweet, or Xeet, loads in 500kb of front end JavaScript, tracking cookies, and lots of noise.
+This plugin avoids all of that by pre-rendering the entire Tweet statically.
+Say goodbye to bulky Tweets!

 [https://github.com/KevinBatdorf/wp-xeet](https://github.com/KevinBatdorf/wp-xeet)